Abi7888/Learn-To-Code-Intro-Python-DS-1/README.md

-# Learn to Code Workshop: Introduction to Python for Data Science I
+# Learn to Code Workshop: Intro to Python for Data Science I

 Please download/clone this repo and follow the directions within it.